Secure Element

 |---|---|---|

-| Hardware | Separate, dedicated chip | Isolated area of main CPU |
+| Hardware | Separate, dedicated microprocessor chip | Isolated area of the main general-purpose CPU |

-| Isolation | High (Physical separation) | Medium (Logical separation) |
+| Isolation Level | Highest (Physical separation) | Medium (Logical separation within the CPU) |

-| Security Level | Highest (EAL5+) | High, but vulnerable to some CPU exploits |
+| Security Level | Highest (EAL5+ or EAL6+) | High, but potentially vulnerable to CPU-level exploits |

-| Performance | Slower (specialized) | Faster (uses main CPU power) |
+| Performance | Slower (Specialized for security) | Faster (Leverages the main CPU's power) |

-Important Considerations for Wallet Buyers
+Important Considerations for Wallet Security

 Real-World Example: Apple Pay